-- 1. An existing sodium hypochlorite feed pump to provide a residual should the wellfield be unable to supply water and hauled water is required (backup, standby system) - 2.
-A new sodium hypochlorite feed pump mounted on the existing tank to disinfect treated water as it leaves the filters.
-The new chemical feed system will be proportional injection based on the raw water flow. - 3.
-Both feed pumps will be mounted on the existing chlorine storage tank.
+- 1. An existing sodium hypochlorite feed pump to provide a residual should the wellfield be unable to supply sufficient water and hauled water is required (backup, standby system) - 2.
+A new sodium hypochlorite feed pump mounted on the wall and connected to the existing chlorine tank, which will disinfect treated water as it leaves the filters.
+The new chemical feed system will be proportional injection based on the raw water flow.